1. Home: Explore careers

 Direct Application

-You may be able to apply for jobs if you have experience of model making from other work like engineering, architectural technology, set design, carpentry or prop making.
+You may be able to apply for jobs directly if you have experience of model making from other work like engineering, architectural technology, set design, carpentry or prop making.

 More Information